eryjus/pi-bootloader/README.md

 **Limitations**

-This is not a full multiboot compliant loader.
+This is not a fully multiboot compliant loader.
 Not even close.
 There are some things to be aware of:
 * The multiboot header is not checked.
 No signature is checked and no flags are considered.
 No matter what you ask for, you will only get module and memory information.
 * The kernel ELF R/E Program Header section must end 4K aligned.
 This is not checked.
 * The kernel ELF RW Program Header section is assumed to end 4K aligned (though not a hard requirement).
 This is not checked.
 * The kernel ELF must be linked to load at address `0x100000`.
 This is not checked.
 * Parameters for the kernel or modules are not supported.
 Module names will be the file name.

+Additionally, be aware of the following:
+* Currently, only RPi2 is supported.

 **Cross Compiler**